NexGenAnalytics/kokkos-org-new/README.md

         weight: <number>
       ```
     - This tab will be before the items that have a weight lower than `<number>` and after the items that have a weight higher than `<number>`
 - If you have no content at the `url`, you get an error.
-To solve it you have to create a page or a folder with the same name as your `identifier`.
-For more information see next section.
+To solve it you have to create a page or a folder with the same name as your `identifier` (for more information see next section)

 <br />

-# 5. how to add a new page (not a blog)
+# 5. How to add a new page (not a blog)
--
-- TODO
-- for example under documentation
+- Create a new folder in the `content/` folder
+- The name given will also be the identifier in the code and the name visible in the url
+- All folders in `content/` must have at least one file named `_index.md`
+- This .md file must have a correct header (see part **3.
+How to add a blog post**)
+- The content is then free following the markdown goldmark rules.

 <br />

-# 6. how to build static html files
+# 6. How to build static HTML files
+- Go to the root directory: `cd <your-path-to-the-repository>`
+- Use the command line: `hugo`
+- This command **generates the html code**, css, and more, to be able to deploy your website
+- And puts it in an automatically created folder called **public/**

+# Check the build
+You can check that the build is working well by running the build code with a small local python server.
+You must have python3 installed.
+This is not explained in this document.
-- TODO
+- Change directory: `<your-path-to-the-repository>/public/`
+- Execute the command: `python3 -m http.server`
+- Web server is available at `http://localhost:8000` for example